Everton-da-Costa/BarmaRidgeBJPS2025/README.md

 The Beta Autoregressive Moving Average (BARMA) model is a powerful tool for analyzing time series data bounded between 0 and 1.
 However, standard parameter estimation using conditional maximum likelihood can suffer from **numerical instability**.
 This often occurs when the log-likelihood function has flat regions, leading to convergence failures or unreliable, implausible estimates.

-This project introduces and implements two strategies to overcome these challenges:

-1. A **ridge penalization scheme** that adds a penalty term to the log-likelihood function, enhancing its curvature and promoting stable convergence.
+This project introduces and implements a ridge penalization scheme that adds a penalty term to the log-likelihood function, enhancing its curvature and promoting stable convergence.
-2. A complementary **bootstrap-based estimation strategy** that provides reliable estimates when penalization alone is not sufficient.

 The effectiveness of these methods is demonstrated through a detailed case study on modeling the relative humidity in Brasília, Brazil.